finn79426/EzCryptSolver/README.md

 python2 EzSolve.py "46 4c 41 47 7b 68 30 77 70 77 6e 5f 62 69 67 5f 67 67 7d"
 ```

-By the way, **only specifie FLAG header can get Brute Force output**, like this：
+By the way, **only specified FLAG header can get Brute Force output**, like this：
 ![](https://i.imgur.com/H8OweEh.png)